lillian-aoki/disease-model-2019/disease_model_III.md

 blades in a meadow as a function of the parameters above.

 During initial model selection, the best model had Blade Area, Spring Warming, and Region as predictors.
-All were significant predictors.
+Spring Warming and Region were significant predictors.
 Note, “sSlope” is the Spring Warming effect (scaled slope of temp increase in Spring).

 Post-hoc contrasts showed that the Regions grouped into “Super Regions”